 Also known as Switzerland’s little Italy, Ticino is renowned for its fine Merlots.
 Climatic conditions provide the ideal balance of sun and rain to make its key town Mendrisiotto an ideal wine region.
-Here the traditional pergola method is still used for growing the vines and winemakers offer wine lovers the opportunity to participate in the harvest for a day.
+Here the wine growers still use the traditional pergola method for growing the vines.
+Quite often the winemakers offer wine lovers the opportunity to participate in the harvest for a day.

 The wine route takes you through hilly landscapes where vineyards dominate the scenery and picturesque villages nestle in the hillsides of Mendrisiotto.
 The small town centers have maintained their artistic heritage.
 And you can enjoy the Swiss wine regions culture through their wines!

 Bündner Herrschaft in the northern part of Graubünden canton, is the homeland to some of the best Pinot Noir.
 It is the combination of föhn wind, mild climate and the lime-rich soil is a key factor responsible for maturing the grapes.